 - 2 red Thai chilis (or finger chilis), seeded

 - 1 inch fresh ginger, peeled

 - 4 cilantro roots or stems, or about 2 tablespoons, chopped

-- 2 teaspoons shrimp paste (optional) to a
+- 2 teaspoons shrimp paste (optional but adds depth of flavor)

 - 2 tablespoons oil